HTCheater/Il2CppExplorer/README.md

 ### ht.editFunction(className, functionName, patchedBytes, patchedBytesX32)
 Edit assembly of function.
 You should specify className to prevent finding functions with the same name.
 Put nil if you don't want to specify information for some architecture.
-patchedBytes is a table that can contain either numbers or strings with opcodes or hex (must start with h)
+patchedBytes is a table that can contain either numbers or strings with opcodes or strings with hex (must start with h)
 **Parameters:**
 1st parameter is name of class
 2nd parameter is name of function located in the classs